Probate Q&A Series

 • Send a revocation notice.
 If the principal is capable, they can revoke the POA in writing and notify the agent.

 • File a petition.
 Under N.C.
-Gen. Stat. § 32C-4-400, you can ask the court to suspend or end the agent’s authority.
+Gen. Stat. § 32C-4-400, you can ask the court to construe the power of attorney or review the agent’s conduct.
 The court can appoint a guardian if the principal lacks capacity.

 • Seek guardianship if needed.
 When a principal cannot revoke the POA, file for a guardian under Chapter 35A, Article 5.
 A guardian can take over decision-making and protect the principal’s assets.